 Craig has also taught the excellent course Codependence: How to Identify and Heal here at Jung Platform.
 In it, he offers several suggestions on how to shift your perspective on this dynamic, how to approach it, how to show up differently, and how to deal with it so that you can have satisfying and nourishing relationships.
 Learn more here.

-Akke-Jeanne is Jung Platform’s co-founder & VP Strategy Programs.
+Akke-Jeanne is Jung Platform’s co-founder & Jungian Coach.
 Her background consists of a Master’s in Psychology, and several years of training in Jungian Analysis.
-She is the author of ‘Psychology of Heartbreak’ (in Dutch) and she provides Jungian coaching and training.More Posts by Akke-Jeanne Klerk
+She is the author of ‘Psychology of Heartbreak’ (in Dutch) and has offered trainings on coaching for over a decade.More Posts by Akke-Jeanne Klerk

 Comments are closed.